BenSolus/master-thesis/_posts/2017-03-30-lets-get-started.md

-as an sample *kernel function* for a fundamental solution of the negative Laplace operator $$-\Delta$$, e.g. occurring in the interpretation of Poisson's equations in differential form.
+as an sample *kernel function* for a fundamental solution of the negative Laplace operator $$-\Delta$$, e.g. occurring in the interpretation of Poisson's equations in integral formulation.

 <!--more-->